In Assam, riverbank erosion and divisive politics are setting the stage for future ethnic conflicts

 Recently, maize (Indian corn) has gained prominence as a cash crop since it is less labor intensive, thereby doubling profit.
 Despite the precarity of their living situations and instability of land and its holding, the market allows some profitability and eventual prosperity.
 However, this also creates antagonisms with original inhabitants from whom these new settlers bought char lands.

-As the agriculture for self-consumption [TRING TO MAKE SENSE OF THIS– WILL HYPHENATING THE PREVIOUS THREE WORDS DO IT?] pattern hardly provides any profitability and prosperity, these Assamese-speaking original inhabitants to India’s metropolis began increasing migration [UNCLEAR–IS IT: the Assamese-speaking original inhabitants began migrating increasingly to India’s metropolis].
+As the agriculture for self-consumption pattern hardly provides any profitability and prosperity, these Assamese-speaking original inhabitants to India’s metropolis began increasing migration.
 The people of the char followed them, or vice versa, and these new networks of migration brought home some cash for agricultural investments.
 With available cash crop production patterns, these investments have come to be utilised more thoroughly in char areas than in the mainland.

 After the recent exodus of returnee migrants during India’s Covid-19 lockdown, the anxiety of “land jihad” increasingly finds its place in popular narratives.
 In the 2021 Assam assembly election, the ruling BJP mobilised votes on the issue of “atmanirvarata” (self-reliance) as the presumed entrepreneurial goal for the indigenous population.